Why is Sunday church attendance such a big deal anyway?

 The writer of Hebrews observed that some believers during his day were forsaking their group gatherings.
 The context reminds us to stir up love and good works in one another.
-Obviously, the best ways to do that is in worshipful group gatherings.
+Obviously, the best ways to do that is in worship-filled group gatherings.

 “And let us consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching” (10:24-25).